sarmadkung/sarmadkung/README.md

-- 👋 Hi, I’m @sarmadkung
+- 👋 Hi, I’m Muhammad Sarmad a proud Muslim from Paksitan
 - 👀 I’m interested in new techs and best approaches in mobile and web development.
-- 🌱 I’m currently learning new techs and machine learnig approaches for large companies.
+- 🌱 I’m currently learning new techs and machine learnig approaches for large businesses problam solutions.
 - 💞️ I’m looking to collaborate on any suitalbe thing :)
 - 📫 Reach me at muhammadsarmad24@gmail.com